Test Day Checklist

 - An approved calculator

 - Valid school- or government-issued photo ID (for students not testing at their own school and home-schooled students).
-If unavailable, students taking the PSAT 10 can use a notarized College Board Student ID Form (.pdf/488.05 KB).
+If unavailable, students can use a notarized College Board Student ID Form (.pdf/488.05 KB).

 - Social Security number (optional)